 Orange vs Mandarin orange - Health impact and Nutrition Comparison

-Oranges and mandarin oranges seem like two different sizes of the same thing.
-Belonging to the same Rutaceae family and Citrus genus they definitely have a lot in common, however they have their differences too.
+Oranges and mandarin oranges may seem like two different sizes of the same fruit.
+Belonging to the same Rutaceae family and Citrus genus, they do have a lot in common; however, they have their differences too.

 Mandarin oranges visually differ from oranges by their size and shape, being smaller and less round.
 The taste is often sweeter than that of an orange.
-Being the ancestor of sweet oranges, mandarins have naturally been around for a longer period of time.
+As the ancestor of sweet oranges, mandarins have naturally been around for longer.

-People often use the words mandarin, tangerine, clementine and satsuma interchangeably, however tangerines, clementines and satsumas are all different types of mandarin oranges.
+People often use the words mandarin, tangerine, clementine, and satsuma interchangeably.
+However, tangerines, clementines, and satsumas are all different types of mandarin oranges.
 Tangerines are bright orange and less sweet.
 Clementines are the most common type of mandarin oranges in stores, very sweet and easy to peel.
-Satsumas are also sweet and very easy to peel, however they are also easy to damage (2).
+Satsumas are also sweet and easy to peel; however, they are also easy to damage (2).

 Mandarin oranges contain more fats and carbs, sugars in particular, and naturally more calories.
 Oranges, on the other hand, have a higher level of protein and fiber.
 Both foods do not contain cholesterol.

-Oranges contain all the essential amino acids, whereas mandarin oranges completely lack the essential amino acid methionine.
+Oranges contain all the essential amino acids, whereas mandarin oranges lack the essential amino acid methionine entirely.

-Mandarin oranges have a slightly higher glycemic index, however they both fall under the category of low glycemic index foods.
+Mandarin oranges have a slightly higher glycemic index; however, both fruits be classified as low glycemic index foods.

-Based on Potential Renal Acid Load (PRAL) oranges are a little more alkaline.
+Based on Potential Renal Acid Load (PRAL), oranges are a little more alkaline-forming.

 One cannot definitively say whether oranges or mandarin oranges have more vitamins.